 Therefore, you should ignore your cat completely.
 Within several days, provided you also follow the advice below, your cat may learn that their tries lead to no results, at which point they will try it less and less.

 There are several benefits to feed your cat in meals.
-The beauty is in the fact that you actually play, for at least (but more is recommended) several minutes before every meal.
-One of the biggest benefits of playing with your cat (find out about others here) is that they will expend energy during the activity.
-Less energy means less scratching.
+The benefits come when you actually play for at least several minutes before every meal.
+The longer you play with your cat before meals, the greater the benefit.
+This is because playing with your cat (find out about others here) is like they are hunting for their meal.
+They will expend energy during the playtime.
+Less energy means less scratching, meowing, purring, etc. later.

 If you play with your cat before every meal, they will understand how the day works and will be less troublesome at night.

 An additional tip: serve the final meal of the day minutes before you go to sleep.
 It is best if your cat finishes only when you are in bed and pretend to be asleep.

 Step 3.
 Make your bedroom entrance less appealing for your cat